 Increased Risk of STF’s from environment

 The environment that surrounds us contains hazards that can obstruct or limit your vison.
-These exposure are often out of our control.
-Remaining conscious of the risk they purpose is one way to avoid an unnecessary slip, trip or fall.
+These exposures are often out of our control.
+Remaining conscious of the risk they propose is one way to avoid an unnecessary slip, trip or fall.

 • Poor lighting

 Threats of a slip, trip or fall that can be controlled by living a healthy lifestyle include the following